OneUptime/oneuptime/HelmChart/Public/oneuptime/README.md

   port:
   username:
   password:
-  # If you're using existing secret for the password, please use this instead of password.
+  # If you're using an existing secret for the password, please use this instead of password.
   existingSecret:
     name:
     # This is the key in the secret where the password is stored.